-I am not saying that backwards skating isn’t an important or even crucial skill in hockey.
-BUT, a player needs to eventually be able to skate backwards no matter what position she is playing.
+A player needs to eventually be able to skate backwards no matter what position she is playing.
 While a player is working on improving her backwards skating skills, she can still play defense and learn the positioning and strategies.
-And, chances are good that if she actually plays defense, her defensive backwards skating skills will start to develop without a conscious effort as a necessity of game situations.
+Chances are good that if she actually plays defense, her defensive backwards skating skills will start to develop without a conscious effort as a necessity of game situations.

 “A neckguard protects you from puck injuries.”

 Probable source of myth—A cautionary tale told by league officials to help convince players to comply with league policy.